HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP.md

 3. Cover PCR plate rack with parafilm.
 Gently push parafilm into divots on PCR plate rack to create wells for dye.
 This is an optional step, but helps ensure samples stay seperate.
 4. Use 0.5-10 μL pipettor to pipette 3.2 μL of diluted dye mixture onto parafilm.
 Prepare one drop of dye for each sample being loaded.
     * A multichannel pipette can be used for this step.
     * Non-filtered pipette tips can be used **only** for this step.
-If using these tips, it is reccomended to also use a dedicated.
+If using these tips, it is reccomended to also use a dedicated pipette.

 5. Pull back foil of PCR plate.
 We pull back three columns at a time to prevent cross-contamination and evaporation.
 Pipette 2 μL PCR product into dye, mix by pipetting up and down ~4 times.